This is my contribution to the Tuesday Photo Challenge – Wall.

 Next a visit to Bridgegate.
 This gate was constructed in medieval times when the Roman city walls were extended to the south to follow the north bank of the River Dee.
 The gate then guarded the southern entrance to the town.

 Now a visit to Phoenix Tower.
 This tower stands at the northeast corner of the city walls.
 Probably constructed in the 13th century it has also been known as the Newton Tower and King Charles’ Tower in the past.
-Sections of the city walls on this section are a mixture of Roman and Medieval.
+Parts of this section of the wall are a mixture of Roman and Medieval masonry.

 Finally some interesting features inside the city walls.
 In the foreground is the Chester High Cross which has a long and complicated history dating back centuries but was moved to this position in 1975.
 Behind the cross are some of the Chester Rows, covered walkways giving access to first floor shops and businesses.
 The Chester Rows are unique and date back to medieval times.